I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 Symptoms vs. Root Cause

 When something goes wrong we typically witness the symptoms of the problem: the defects at the end of our production line or the failed machine.
-The cause of the problem is not always so obvious and far too often we jump to conclusions regarding what those causes are, typically grabbing at another symptom of the original problem as being the root cause because we don’t investigate “deep” enough.
+The cause of the problem is not always so obvious and far too often we jump to conclusions regarding what those causes are.
+We typically grab at another symptom of the original problem as being the root cause because we don’t investigate “deep” enough.

 For instance a teenager may blame their oily skin for their spots and buy many lotions and creams to cure the oily skin, but why have they got oily skin?
 The root cause could be down to their environment, their diet, even their hormones or genetics.
 They are only tackling a symptom of the underlying problem so they will never truly cure the issue.

 Root cause analysis using the Five Whys will help your drive continuous business improvement and even improvements in other areas of your life.

 History of the 5 Whys

 The 5 Whys originated within the Toyota Production System and are an integral part of Lean Manufacturing, Kaizen and even Six Sigma.
 Taiichi Ohno saw the 5 Whys as a very important part of Toyota's overall philosophy.

 Like that annoying kid that keeps asking “why” when you give him an answer until you get to the point of just saying “because” when you run out of steam, Five Whys is a very simple method to use to drill down through the layers of symptoms to get to the root cause.

 The process is simple: Just ask why 5 times in succession to get to the true root cause of the problem, as per the pictures below.